ShaoZhi21/RecipeScanner/README.md

     ```
 2. Open your browser and navigate to `http://localhost:3000`.

-3. Navigate into backend folder:
+3. Navigate into backend folder and start the backend:
     ```bash
     node server.js
     ```